Academic Regulations and Procedures

 Semester credits are used throughout the University system.
 Transferred quarter hours will be converted to semester credit hours on the following basis: A quarter hour equals two-thirds of a semester hour.

-Final grades are issued at the end of each semester.
+Midterm and final grades are issued each term.
 Students can access their grades immediately after they are posted, via their "Student Center" in ERNIE.

 The University is prohibited from releasing grade information without the express written authorization of the student.